julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 I saved more than 50% of my monthly income which is nice especially in this very uncertain situation during the pandemic.

 #### - Stop spending money on things that are not important
 I bought a Nintendo Switch about 2 months ago.
-I don't know wether that purchase is unimportant.
+I don't know whether that purchase is unimportant.
 I really enjoy playing games on it.

 #### - Invest
 I stopped putting my money into the stock market during the pandemic.
 I mostly put my money on cash.
 I have prior investment and I am still going to hold on into it.